Using brands and products in film

 You cannot make an agreement to, for example, receive funding monies for a film in return for using a particular brand of cigarettes in your film because the TAP Act prohibits agreements which promote or publicise a tobacco product, brand name or manufacturer in return for some sponsorship.

-In an interview for the current affairs television show 60 Minutes, Russell Crowe was shown smoking a cigarette and with a Marlborough packet in front of him.
+In an interview for the current affairs television show 60 Minutes, Russell Crowe was shown smoking a cigarette and with a Marlboro packet in front of him.
 This broadcast was considered to be a tobacco advertisement but was not an infringement of the TAP Act as it was an accidental or incidental accompaniment to the other footage.

 However, when the same footage was shown on a later episode as part of a "Mailbag" viewer feedback segment, the court considered that the tobacco advertisement was not accidental or incidental and the broadcaster had infringed the tobacco product placement prohibitions.
 This was despite the fact that the segment was concerned mainly with viewer displeasure at Russell Crowe’s smoking.
 In part, however, the court did not see it necessary to broadcast the actual footage of the smoking along with the complaint letters, and the Mailbag segment was a dispassionate review of correspondence that did not necessarily take an anti-smoking stance.